xiaohw7/cgmoi/README.md

 2. Upload cgmoi2.ino onto Arduino and open Serial monitor.

 3. Code uses FreeRTOS.
-There will be 4 tasks, namely ROTATE, Gyro, Motor, and Cg.
+There will be 4 tasks, namely Rotate, Gyro, Motor, and Cg.
 Code will suspend Rotate, Gyro, and Motor task immediately in void setup() and Cg task will run at highest priority.

 4. Code has 3 modes.
 Mode CG runs Cg task, reads values from load cells and output CG and mass values.
 Mode MOI runs Motor and Gyro tasks and outputs angular acceleration values.
 Mode ROTATE runs Rotate task and allows user to rotate top plate a desired number of steps in either direction.